Search for your question here:

 Contact Chris Garvey, email@example.com, for more information on available jobs.

 What is the fleet like?
 How easy is it to reserve boats?
 How much does it cost?

-Our fleet consists of (2) Ideal 18s, (2) Rhodes 19s, (7) Colgate 26s, and (1) Hunter 34 cruising boat.
-Members who are skipper-certified may reserve boats for private use when the boats are not being used for other Sail Chicago program activities.
+Our fleet consists of (2) Ideal 18s, (2) Rhodes 19s, (7) Colgate 26s, and (2) cruising boats, an '84 Hunter 34 and a '94 Ericson 34.
+Members who are skipper-certified and checked out on the specific boats may reserve boats for private use when the boats are not being used for other Sail Chicago program activities.
 Members reserve open boats using our online reservation system.
 Current costs for private boat use can be found on the membership page.

 I already know how to sail.
 Do I need to take Skipper training?
 How do I qualify as a skipper?

 In order to become a Sail Chicago skipper, a member must take the four-session Advanced/Skipper-Prep course.
 Successful completion of the course and course tests will qualify you as a Sail Chicago skipper and enable you to take out Sail Chicago boats as well as makes you eligible to obtain U.S. Sailing Basic Keelboat certification.
 NOTE: Private boat use is granted based on an instructor's evaluation of your skills.
 For 12 months following your skipper certification, you will be required to sail with another Sail Chicago skipper on board.

 How many Tiller Times/ Member Cruise Outings will I be able to attend?
 How frequently are they scheduled?

 You may sign up for a maximum of (2) Tiller Times at a time.
 Once you've completed these, you may sign up for (2) more Tiller Times.
 As Member Cruise Outings become available during the sailing season, you may sign up for as many as you like.
 The number of Tiller Times and Member Cruise Outings scheduled during the season depends entirely upon the number of volunteer skippers who make themselves available.